Anne-Me/Haskell2FHE/README.md

 cd ../..
 ```

-At this point you can already execute the example programs (see "Executing Examples") and you can run programs in Bristal Fashion format or programs that were created by the tojson command in Yosys.
+At this point you can already execute the example programs using precompiled circuits (see "Executing Examples") and you can run programs in Bristol Fashion format or programs that were created by the tojson command in Yosys.

 ### Step 3: Install Clash
 install clash https://clash-lang.org/